absrp/passing_probabilities_EQgates_strikeslip/README.md

 This repository contains the scripts and data required to reproduce the results in Rodriguez Padilla et al. 202X, and to measure the geometry and passing probabilities of different types of earthquake gates.

 The shapefiles of each earthquake gate for each event are stored in a separate repository that can be accessed at https://drive.google.com/drive/u/0/folders/1GZL5kqn9kKKY6fmEznIuAZKOC3qZirCe.
 All figures in the manuscript can be generated using these scripts and data.
 The surface rupture maps we map from and the ECS line for each event can be accessed from the FDHI database appendices (Sarmiento et al., 2021).
+The sources for the reference regional maps is provided in the appendix of Rodriguez Padilla et al. 202X.

 ### Prerequisites

 The subset of the scripts that measure the geometry of earthquake gates from shapefiles are in Matlab and require the Matlab Mapping Toolbox.
-Some of the scripts rely on functions downloable from Mathworks.
+Some of the scripts rely on functions downloable from Mathworks, and are provided as part of this repository in the source_code directory.
 The specific dependencies for each Matlab script to run are listed at the beginning of the corresponding script.
-The scripts for estimating passing probabilities and event likelihood are available as Python Jupyter Notebooks.
+The scripts for estimating passing probabilities and event likelihood are available as Python Jupyter Notebooks, with the functions stored in the .utils file in the directory.

 <!-- ROADMAP -->